For the Imperium: First album

 For The Imperium's first full-length album was released in 2011 via Warner Music Finland.
 The record was mixed and produced by Kari Huikuri in Scandal Studios, Helsinki.

 The album received positive reviews and the band played plenty of gigs, including Tuska Open Air Metal Festival 2012, Finland's most important metal festival.

 In 2012, Lifeforce Records released the album in Europe, including a bonus track "He's a Whore", originally made by Cheap Trick.

 Hail the Monsters

 Their second album, Hail The Monsters, was produced and engineered by Kari Huikuri, mixed by Miitri Aaltonen and mastered by Mika Jussila at Finnvox Studios.
 The album was released in Finland on Warner Music Finland and in the UK on Graphite Records.

 The band was featured in Metal Hammer magazine as a "Hot New Band" in their April 2013 issue.
 The music video for the single Sudden Death was censored in the UK.

 The band signed a booking deal with Continental Concerts in February 2013.

 The band played a handful of shows in Finland and toured in the UK twice, supporting Breed77 and Devin Townsend Project.
 In the fall 2013, the band supported Children Of Bodom on their Finnish tour dates.
+In 2014 the band also played at the Wacken Open Air festival.